lmullen/americas-public-bible/website/content/_index.md

 - '/essay/'
 ---

-<span style="text-transform: uppercase;">For most of its issues in 1902,</span> the *Ellensburg Dawn* featured a quotation from Benjamin Franklin prominently on its front page.
+<span style="text-transform: uppercase;" id="preface">For most of its issues in 1902,</span> the *Ellensburg Dawn* featured a quotation from Benjamin Franklin prominently on its front page.
 "A Bible and a newspaper in every house," [the masthead proclaimed](https://chroniclingamerica.loc.gov/lccn/sn88085012/1902-01-18/ed-1/seq-1/), "are the principal support of virtue, morality, and civil liberty."
 Though the quotation from Franklin was doubtless spurious, the combination of newspapers and the Bible would have been familiar to readers.

 {{< fig-full src="ellensburg-masthead.png" caption="The masthead of the *Ellensburg Dawn* (Ellensburg, Washington), [18 Jan.
 1902](https://chroniclingamerica.loc.gov/lccn/sn88085012/1902-01-18/ed-1/seq-1/).
 The newspaper linked itself to the Bible and the schools as a support of freedom and good government.
 Perhaps even more self-servingly, the newspaper also quoted prominent Protestant businessman John Wanamaker on the value of advertising." >}}